Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/12.0/Feature-96874-CKEditor5.rst

           definitions:
             # block level styles
             - { name: "Lead", element: "p", classes: ['lead'] }
+            - { name: "Multiple", element: "p", classes: ['first', 'second'] }
-            - { name: "Small", element: "small", classes: [] }
+            - { name: "Small", element: "small" }
             # Inline styles
             - { name: "Muted", element: "span", classes: ['text-muted'] }

-    Please note that as of today, the "classes" attribute must be used, and custom "style" attribute does not work.
+    Please note that as of today, the "classes" attribute must be used, and custom "style" attribute is no longer supported.
+Also note that an empty class list is migrated to `classes: ['']` and will render `class=""`, as CKEditor5 internals require this attribute to be set.

 *   `editor.config.toolbarGroups` was previously used to create the buttons in the toolbar.
 This was used in conjunction with `editor.config.removeButtons`.